 Like chia and flax seeds, watermelon seeds contain nutrients such as vitamin B, potassium, magnesium, and zinc, which studies have linked with various health benefits.
 They are also a good source of healthy fats and protein.
-A one-ounce serving has 10 grams of protein — more than a comparable serving of almonds and as much as an egg or a serving of Greek yogurt, according to the Huffington Post.

 There's a catch, however: To get the full dose of protein, you have to eat the seeds when they're sprouted, and after you've gotten rid of that tough black shell.
 And that process takes at least a few days.

 First the seeds have to soak in water overnight, and then you have to wait for a few days until they're visibly sprouted.
-At that point, they're ready to get dried in the oven, dehydrator, or sun.
+At that point, they're ready to get dried in the oven, dehydrator, or under the sun.
 And after that, you can eat them as a healthy snack.

-How do you eat your watermelon seeds?
+What do you do with your watermelon seeds?